- Review Off-Campus Study Programs Related to Peace and Conflict Studies

 For those not familiar with The School for International Training (SIT), we have as our mission the promotion of peace and social justice through education at both undergraduate and graduate levels.
 We have been operating study abroad programs for over thirty years, and we offer programs in 46 countries.
 Each program focuses on an interdisciplinary theme reflecting some aspect of this mission, ranging from environmental studies to development to social justice.

-We have seven programs that are centrally focused on peace and conflict: [CORRINE'S NOTE - ONLY FIVE ARE LISTED HERE, NOT SEVEN]
+The following programs are centrally focused on peace and conflict:

 - Balkans Gender, Transformation and Civil Society